-It seems as if in 2020, vehicular assault crimes have become a big issue.
+It seems as if, in 2020, vehicular assault crimes have become a big issue.
 According to the Denver magazine 5280, six different drivers have hit protestors with their cars this year alone.

-It looks as if this is something that has become somewhat of a trend among Coloradoans with more people protesting in the streets and the choice of some groups to try to counter those protests using what they have on hand – their vehicles.
+It looks as if this is something that has become somewhat of a trend among Coloradoans, with more people protesting in the streets and the choice of some groups to try to counter those protests using what they have on hand – their vehicles.

-Using a car to even attempt to hurt someone is illegal in Colorado, and facing vehicular assault charges is not something you want to do.
+Using a car even to attempt to hurt someone is illegal in Colorado, and facing vehicular assault charges is not something you want to do.
 Here’s what you need to know about a vehicular assault – what it is and what penalties someone can face if found guilty of the crime.

 In order to be charged with vehicular assault in Colorado, both of these things must be true:

-Of course, vehicular assault can also be charged when someone operating a vehicle recklessly, and that recklessness results in the death or serious bodily injury of another person, including the passenger, another driver, or pedestrians.
+Of course, vehicular assault can also be charged when someone operating a vehicle recklessly and that recklessness results in the death or serious bodily injury of another person, including the passenger, another driver, or pedestrians.

 Legal bodily injury is strictly defined by the law in order to help avoid vagueness.
 In Colorado, it is defined as: